 With respect to Participants other than Limited 415 Participants, the Plan is intended as an unfunded plan to be maintained primarily for the purpose of providing deferred compensation for a "select group of management or highly compensated employees" within the meaning of such phrase for purposes of Sections 201(2), 301(a)(3) and 401(a)(1) of the Act, and as such it is intended that the Plan be exempt from the participation and vesting, funding, and fiduciary responsibility requirements of Title I of the Act.
 The Plan is also intended to qualify for simplified reporting under U.S. Department of Labor Regulation Section 2530.104-23, which provides for an alternative method of compliance for plans described in such regulation.
-With respect to Limited 415 Participants, the portion of the Plan that provides benefits to such Limited 415 Participants solely due to limitations applicable to the Retirement Plan by reason of Code Section 415 is intended to be treated as a separate plan that is an "excess benefit plan" within the meaning of such phrase for purposes of Sections 3(36) and 4(b)(5) of the Act.
-Moreover, the Plan is intended to comply with the requirements of Code Section 409A for nonqualified deferred compensation plans to the extent applicable.
-The Plan is not intended to satisfy the tax qualification requirements of Code Section 401(a).
+With respect to Limited 415 Participants, the portion of the Plan that provides benefits to such Limited 415 Participants solely due to limitations applicable to the Retirement Plan by reason of Code Section 3(36) and 4(b)(5) of the Act.
+Moreover, the Plan is intended to comply with the requirements of Code Section 401(a).